kubernetes/ingress-nginx/controllers/nginx/configuration.md

 ```

 The name of the secret that contains the usernames and passwords with access to the `path`'s defined in the Ingress Rule.
-The secret must be created in the same namespace than the Ingress rule.
+The secret must be created in the same namespace as the Ingress rule.

 ```
 ingress.kubernetes.io/auth-realm:"realm string"